-To make the onboarding process smooth for your employees, we strongly recommend conducting training sessions.
-Those sessions may have a different form: if you use an embedded analytical tool in your CRM or ERP, you can use onboarding practices like video-hints or interactive onboarding tools that lead users through steps.
+To smooth the onboarding process for your employees, we strongly recommend conducting training sessions.
+Those sessions may have a different form: If you use an embedded analytical tool in your CRM or ERP, you can employ onboarding practices like video hints or interactive onboarding tools that lead users through steps.

 If you don’t have a budget to automate training, you still have to take care of educating your staff, for example, with the help of a manager or members of your BI team.
 Otherwise, your employees won’t be able to use the BI toolkit properly and extract value from data – which offsets the purpose of adopting BI.

 Key business intelligence tools on the market

 It’s important to mention that BI tool providers usually supply users with data integration, ETL, reporting tools (dashboards), as well as warehousing services.
-It means that, most often, you would get the whole BI architecture integrated into your system.
-So, here are some examples of business intelligence tools providers.
+It means that, most often, you can get the whole BI architecture integrated into your system.
+Here are some examples of business intelligence tools providers.

-The last but not the least, BusinessQ with its BI solutions tailored specifically for small- and medium-sized business.
-BusinessQ offers both a standalone web application as well as an embedded version to be built into your own application.
+BusinessQ offers BI solutions tailored specifically for small and medium-sized businesses.
+It provides both a standalone web application and an embedded version to be built into your own application.

 Domo BI platform is a cloud-first solution, aimed at businesses of all sizes.
 The service is scalable, allowing it to work with big data or small corporate databases.
 Domo offers access to real-time dashboards, using data marts implemented on OLAP cubes to allow multidimensional analysis and data dedication by departments.

 Qlik is a business intelligence provider that offers various products for data visualization, interactive dashboarding, and self-service reporting.
-The infrastructure can be implemented in a cloud or on-premise.
-Additionally, Qlik offers access to a list of public data sets to source information from.
+The infrastructure can be implemented in a cloud or on-premises.
+Additionally, Qlik offers access to a list of public datasets to source information.